if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ForceResetUsing will force the controller to stop using the currently touched object but the object will continue with it's existing using action.
+The ForceResetUsing will force the Interact Use to stop using the currently touched Interactable Object but the Interactable Object will continue with it's existing using action.

 #### AttemptUse/0